 Heart-Shaped Box is no ordinary ghost story.
 It plays upon the torture of mental manipulation and abuse.
 Arguably, readers who never have experienced this trauma or have seen it used in different books can misinterpret it in the novel as the ghost not taking full advantage and killing our former rocker main character, Judas Coyne.
 On the contrary, the ghost, Craddock, is teasing and torturing Judas with his power.
 Throughout the beginning of the novel, Craddock even told Judas he was going to make his revenge worthwhile.
 Therefore, why force physical torture when you can inflict mental and manipulate your victim to inflict physical pain upon themselves and others?
 That to me is more frightening.

 Now, it’s time to break down the charms to this chilling novel!

 **First, Read the info on my Book Charms Here

 YES!
 This book was rightfully published.
 It’s not your run of the mill type of ghost stories.
 This one makes you care about the characters in play through the flashbacks and dialogue among the characters.
 Each time I put the book down, I couldn’t wait for the opportunity to pick it up again.

 “Did I learn anything new or interesting?”

 If you are not familiar with hypnotism, it can be either innocent or downright sickening.
-The way Hill describes Craddock’s past is riddled with the ways he used his talent.
+The way Hill describes Craddock’s past is riddled with the ways he used his talent to manipulate soldiers and even family members in his care.
 Remember Vietnam?
-Now there is a freaky scene Craddock is involved in that will leave your skin crawling.
+Now there is a sickening scene involving Craddock using his “gift” on a soldier that will leave your skin crawling.
 So did I learn anything new or interesting?
 Pretty much, yes.
 Hypnotism grants the ability to do more than give people the ability to dance around.
-No, Vampire’s mesmerizing skill does not count.
+No, Vampire’s mesmerizing skills do not apply.